 My life story

-Many time passed since first time I written my story.
+Many time passed since the first time I wrote my story.
 And many things in my views changed.
-3D-Coat is getting regular updates, I am discoverer by nature, so my views got major updates as well.
+3D-Coat is getting regular updates, I am the discoverer by nature, so my views got major updates as well.
 I am sort of man who likes to discover and asks inconvenient and sharp questions, especially regarding what we believe.
-I am Christian, but I am far from dogmatic views, it is not enough for me just to believe, I need analyse and understand.
-I am not member of any organisation, but I often discuss Bible and related questions with my friends, so I (and we) may analyse everything without any pressure (as it should be).
-We found new level of depth in Christianity that strengthened my family, happiness and integrity.
-There you may read how I feel and think now:
+I am Christian, but I am far from dogmatic views, it is not enough for me just to believe, I need to analyze and understand.

 I was born in Ukraine in Mariupol city in 1975, in the period of the Soviet Union.
 I had very varied interests in my childhood.
 For a couple of years I was interested in Biology, I even reared different animals at home.
 But at the age of 12 I took a great interest in Physics.
 I was very interested in the world's structure and its origin.
 I took part in different physics contests pretty successfully.
 I was also interested in math.
 In the age of 14 I wrote a small research paper about the solution of differential equations.
 In general I was interested in everything that was logical, everything that slightly opened a curtain of mystery over how everything was organized.
 I almost didn't attend school in my last years, I had an individual schedule.
 I entered university in the physics faculty without any exams.
 I have been interested in programming since my childhood.